K1000oTorres/K1000oTorres/README.md

 ## 🚀 Featured Projects

-A selection of projects where I have worked at the intersection of Artificial Intelligence, Machine Learning, Biomedical Research, Computational Imaging, and LLM-based applications.
+A selection of projects where I have worked at the intersection of Artificial Intelligence, Machine Learning, Biomedical Research, Computational Imaging, Agents, and LLM-based applications.

----

 ### 🫀 Biomedical AI for Cardiovascular Risk Estimation